-6 R512-4.8 (Nov.
-2014)

-SECTION 5R.2 DEFINITIONS.

-Snow College incorporates the definitions in USHE policy R512.
-Snow provides the following definitions, some of which come directly from R512, to help interpret its residency policy.

-"Continuous Utah residency for one full year."
-Means residing in Utah for 12 continuous months prior to the term for which resident student status is being sought.

-'Domicile.'8 For the purposes of residency, "domicile" shall be defined consistent with general Utah law defining domicile, and, for purposes of determining a student's resident status, shall be determined by the student's:

-- (1) Bodily presence in Utah; and - (2) Current intent to reside permanently in Utah.

-All persons have a domicile somewhere.
-A person can have only one domicile.
-A domicile of choice is a domicile chosen by a person to replace his or her former domicile.
-To acquire a domicile of choice in a place, a person must intend to make that place his or her permanent home.
-A domicile, once established, continues until it is superseded by a new domicile.
-Also, once established, a domicile is not lost by an absence from it for months or even years, for the purpose of business or the like, if during such absence there exists an intent to resume residence in the place of domicile following the completion of the purpose of the absence.
+2 R512-4.8 (May 2016).

-"Eligible person."9 Means an individual entitled to benefits under Title 38 U. S. Code Chapter 30 Montgomery GI Bill- Active Duty Educational Assistance Program or Chapter 33 Post 9/11 Education Assistance Program, but is not a "Military servicemember" or "Military veteran", or their "Immediate family member."

-"Immediate family member."10 Means an individual's spouse or child.
+- 2.1.3.
+"Eligible person."5 Means an individual entitled to benefits under Title 38 U. S. Code Chapter 30 Montgomery GI Bill- Active Duty Educational Assistance Program or Chapter 33 Post 9/11 Education Assistance Program, but is not a "Military service member" or "Military veteran", or their "Immediate family member." - 2.1.4.
+"Immediate family member."6 Means an individual's spouse or child - 2.1.5.
 "Indicia of Utah domicile."
-Means Utah voter registration, Utah vehicle registration, Utah driver's license or identification card, Utah state income tax return, rental contract or mortgage documents, bank records, and utility bills.

-"Military service-member."11 Means:

-- 1. an individual who is serving on active duty in the United States Armed Forces within the state of Utah; - 2. an individual who is a member of a reserve component of the United States Armed Forces assigned in Utah; or - 3. an individual who is a member of the Utah National Guard.

-"Military veteran."12 Means an individual who:

-9 R512-3 (Proposal for May 2015).

-- 1. has served on active duty: - a. in the United States Armed Forces for at least 180 consecutive days or was a member of a reserve component and has been separated or retired with an honorable or general discharge; or - b. in the National Guard and has been separated or retired with an honorable or general discharge; or - 2. incurred an actual service-related injury or disability in the line of duty, regardless of whether that person completed 180 days of active duty, and was discharged because of that injury or disability.
+Means Utah voter registration, Utah vehicle registration, Utah driver's license or identification card, Utah state income tax return, rental contract or mortgage documents, bank records, and utility bills. - 2.1.6.
+"Military service-member."7 Means: - 2.1.6.1. an individual who is serving on active duty in the United States Armed Forces within the state of Utah; - 2.1.6.2. an individual who is a member of a reserve component of the United States Armed Forces assigned in Utah; or - 2.1.6.3. an individual who is a member of the Utah National Guard. - 2.1.7.
+"Military veteran."8 Means an individual who: - 1. has served on active duty: - a. in the United States Armed Forces for at least 180 consecutive days or was a member of a reserve component and has been separated or retired with an honorable or general discharge; or - b. in the National Guard and has been separated or retired with an honorable or general discharge; or - 2. incurred an actual service-related injury or disability in the line of duty, regardless of whether that person completed 180 days of active duty, and was discharged because of that injury or disability.